flaviaouyang/etch-a-sketch/README.md

 ## Workflow

 - Designed [User Interface](img/UI.png) using Figma
-- Established structure and content with HTML
+- Wrote HTML file next to establish structure and content
-- Added style and design using CSS
+- Styled the webpage with CSS
 - Coded functionalities of an etch-a-sketch using JS

 ## Issues